Little Children (novel): Plot summary

 One day, while Todd watches the skateboarders, an old friend of his, a retired cop named Larry, drives by in his van and takes Todd to a midnight touch football league that he plays in.
 Larry was forced off of the force after an incident of an active shooter in a mall that he shot who turned out to be a teenager with a toy gun.
 He tries to convince Todd to join due to the fact that Todd was a football player in high school.
-Despite the teams other members all being cops, Todd still decides to join because of a certain sense of life and energy that he feels while playing.
+Despite other teams members all being cops, Todd still decides to join because of a certain sense of life and energy that he feels while playing.
 Their team is not known as a particularly good team and actually loses most of their games.
 Afterwards, Larry and Todd drive over to Ronald McGorvey's house.
 Ronald is a recently moved in sex offender who exposed himself to a Girl Scout and many believe to have killed another little girl.
 Ronald is depressed and has practically given up on life, but lives with his mother May, who tries her best to cheer him up and take care of him.
 Larry goes over to Ronald's house every day to torment and insult him, usually bringing Todd along.

-While the group of mothers are talking with Sarah, Todd arrives and one of the other mothers dares Sarah: "Five bucks if you get his phone number."
+While the group of mothers are talking with Sarah, Todd arrives and one of the other mothers dares Sarah to get his phone number.
 While jokingly discussing the bet, Todd and Sarah engage in a kiss that becomes more passionate than the ruse called for.
-In the weeks following, Todd and Sarah don't see each other for quite the while, but the kiss is the main thing occupying their thoughts.
+In the weeks following, Todd and Sarah don't see each other for quite a while, but the kiss is the main thing occupying their thoughts.
 Sarah thinks up a plan to go over to the town pool, which Todd had said he went to most days, and try to seduce him.
 She orders multiple pairs of bikinis off of the Internet to try on, but is self-conscious about her body and believes she looks horrible in all of them.
 She ultimately decides to wear a red bikini to the pool.
 She finds him there and sits her towel next to Todd's.
 They have a good time talking to each other and their kids form a sort of friendship, so they make a habit of it and meet at the pool every day.
 On a particularly hot day at the pool, Ronald takes a swim.
-Everyone is very scared of him and everyone eventually clears out of the pool.
+His presence distresses everyone, eventually driving them out of the pool.
 He is then escorted by cops out of the pool before yelling, "I was just trying to cool off!".
 An electrical storm then starts and everyone starts to rush home.
 Sarah and Todd both go over to her house and have sex for the first time while their kids are sleeping.
 This becomes a regular thing.